 Bradley Manning is escorted away after a hearing on the witness list of a speedy trial motion October 17, 2012 at Fort Meade (Alex Wong/Getty Images)

-The 24-year-old faces possible life imprisonment if convicted of aiding the enemy, the most serious of the 22 charges.
+Manning faces a possible life sentence if convicted of aiding the enemy.